Yaroslavl Yaroslavl Oblast, Russia Travel Guide

 Volkov Theatre (drama), Yaroslavl State Puppet Theatre (families), Yaroslavl Circus (seasonal performances).

-Popular in summer along the Volga River for a swim and sunbathing, providing local recreation.
+Popular in summer along the Volga River for a swim and sunbathing, offering local recreation.

 Some mid-range to luxury hotels have indoor pools available for guests, a pleasant amenity.

-Look for bear-themed items, local honey, or small bottles of kvass.
+Look for bear-items with a theme, local honey, or small bottles of kvass.
 The bear is the city's symbol.

 Matryoshka dolls, lacquer boxes, amber jewelry, traditional scarves, and felt boots (valenki).